rsnazario/capstone-js-phaser-rpg/README.md

 ### Overview
 The goal of the game is to kill as much dragons as possible while playing this Turn Based Role Playing Game.
 It starts with two heroes against 4 types of dragons.<br>
 The heroes are the Warrior (HP: 130 ATK: 12) and the Mage(HP: 80 ATK: 22).
 The dragons follows the same 'rule': the more the hp status, the less the damage inflicted.<br>
-Once you encounter the enemie, the two enemy dragons will be randomly generated.
+Once you encounter the enemies, the two enemy dragons will be randomly generated.
 Each Dragon defeated counts as +10 on your score!<br>
 If any of the heroes goes bellow 40HP, it starts dealing double damage.
 After each fight, both heroes are healed in 12HP.<br>

 ### Battling